ezfisher/HackerEarthPractice/README.md

 # HackerEarthPractice

-Practice coding problems from HackerEarth.
+Practice coding problems from HackerEarth and HackerRank.
 Both in C++ and Python